 Rachel Tzvia Back was born in Buffalo, New York, in 1960.
 At age twenty, she relocated from the USA to Israel.
 She often travels back to the United States to give poetry readings.
 Her grandparents left the Holy Land and came to America in the 1920s, and she has traced her family back seven generations in the land of Israel.

 Back studied at Yale University and Temple University in the USA and then completed her doctorate at Hebrew University in Jerusalem focusing on postmodern American poetry.
-Back currently is serving as a lecturer at Oranim Academic College near Haifa and also teaches in the MA Writing Program at Bar-Ilan University in Ramat Gan, the Israeli city that touts the honor of being the greenest city in Israel.
+She is currently serving as a lecturer at Oranim Academic College near Haifa and also teaches in the MA Writing Program at Bar-Ilan University in Ramat Gan, the Israeli city that touts the honor of being the greenest city in Israel.
 The poet resides in a small village in Galilee with her husband and three children.

 A Sense of Community